 That is the essence of catfishing (or catphishing) scams, where bad guys create fake identities to trick you.
 Being aware of how these scams work and how to respond will help you not get tricked into buying something for the bad guys or sending them cash or gift cards.

 This is a very common catfishing scam – it is also called the lonely hearts scam.
 It often starts with a simple “hello” on a dating/relationship website.
 The bad guy creates an online relationship with you.
 The relationship building may go on for months and seem very legitimate.
 But the other person will never meet you in person, often making excuses for not meeting you.

 When they feel confident they have you committed to the relationship, they will start asking for things.
-It may be cash or gift cards – something that cannot be traced or refunded.
+It may be cash, gift cards or an investment into a new cryptocurrency – something that cannot be traced or refunded.
 They may ask you to make a large purchase for them, like a bunch of phones or stuff from a store that can be sold on the black market.
 The request will seem sincere and they will offer to repay you, or they may send a fraudulent payment to you or your account.
-But there will be no payment, the phones disappear and you are the one responsible for paying the bill.
+But there will be no payment, the phones disappear or the cryptocurrency ends up being fake, and you are the one responsible for paying the bill.